zerosynclegacy/protocol/README.md

 ## Interested?

-For more information have a look the wiki https://github.com/sappo/libzs/wiki or write a mail to mail@zerosync.org
+For more information have a look at the wiki https://github.com/sappo/libzs/wiki or write a mail to mail@zerosync.org

 *Want to contribute?* Everyone is welcome!
 No matter which programming language or framework you prefer!
 Have a look at the wiki to get an overview of our tools and development processes.